evanwill/go-go-ghpages-b/content/2-jekyll.md

 nav: Jekyll
 topics: static web; static generators; Jekyll
 description: >
     Learn about static web approaches, static site generators, and how Jekyll fits in with GitHub Pages.
-#youtubeid: SWVjQsvQocA
+(See video in Blog section)
 ---

 ## Static Web